KCLabMTU/CaLMPhosKAN/README.md

    > Before running the evaluation script, ensure that the folder is named `data` and that all files within it are named exactly as specified in the table above.

 ### Run Evaluation

-After the data folder is in place and the requirements are installed, evaluation can be performed with the format of the command below:
+Once the `data` folder is correctly placed and all required dependencies are installed, you can run the evaluation using the following command format:

 ```shell
 python evaluate.py <dataset>
 ```
-Note that `<dataset>' must be replaced by ST or Y, depending on which residue-specific model you want to run.
+Replace `<dataset>` with either `ST` or `Y`, depending on which residue-specific model you want to evaluate.
+For example:

+- To evaluate the model for Serine/Threonine (ST), use: `python evaluate.py ST`
+- To evaluate the model for Tyrosine (Y), use: `python evaluate.py Y`

 #### Output Examples
 The output of a successful execution should look very similar to the screenshots that follow.
 Directly below is the example of the evaluation script which executed on the ST dataset...